Maricopa County Exemplary Principal Award

 - Have a history of high teacher retention.

-Exemplary Principal Perks
+Exemplary Principal Selection Process

 - Researchers review the last three years of achievement data for principals working in high-need schools that have a minimum of 50% of their students receiving Free or Reduced Price Lunch.
 Researchers identify schools with a history of high student achievement and invite superintendents or charter holder representatives to nominate principals based on the Selection Criteria.

-- Our selection committee visits each semifinalist.
+- School observations and interviews are arranged with semifinalists to look for evidence of effective leadership practices.
 The site visits include interviews with the principal and selected staff members, a campus tour, and classroom walkthroughs.

 - The selection committee reviews their observations and narrows the field to a prestigious group of finalists.

-- have served a minimum of three years as a principal and are currently at a school where 50 percent or more of the students are eligible for participation in the free or reduced-price school lunch program (FRL% of feeder schools may be considered to determine program qualification);
+- Have served a minimum of three years as a principal and are currently at a school where 50 percent or more of the students are eligible for participation in the free or reduced-price school lunch program (FRL% of feeder schools may be considered to determine program qualification).

-- have a documented history of high student achievement, as measured by required summative assessment data, for a minimum of three years;
+- Have a documented history of high student achievement, as measured by required summative assessment data, for a minimum of three years.

-- ensure a safe campus environment that supports a respectful culture focused on teaching and learning;
+- Ensure a safe campus environment that supports a respectful culture focused on teaching and learning.

-- utilize data to guide instruction and decisions regarding staff development;
+- Utilize data to guide instruction and decisions regarding staff development.

-- actively engage parents and the community in the education of their child;
+- Actively engage parents and the community in the education of their child.